tamim1715/redis-app/README.md

 }
 ```
 #### DELETE
 Same as the GET api.
-Provide key the query params.
+Provide key into the query params.
 ## Contributing
 Pull requests for new features, bug fixes, and suggestions are welcome!